PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

 Developing software costs money, and sometimes doing everything the 'right' way costs more than taking a shortcut.

-When you have a deep chain of functions, and you know that none of the functions in the middle are going to be able to handle an exception, it can save a significant amount of complexity, and time, to take the short cut of using an exception for flow control.
+When you have a deep chain of functions, and you know that none of the functions in the middle are going to be able to handle an exception, it can save a significant amount of complexity, and time, to take the shortcut of using an exception for flow control.

-One reasonable example is [here](https://blog.jooq.org/2013/04/28/rare-uses-of-a-controlflowexception/).
-Although it would be possible to rewrite that code to not use an exception, that would also involve making the code more complex, and having to write significantly more tests, than using an exception as a global 'goto'.
+There's at least one reasonable example [of using an exception for flow control](https://blog.jooq.org/2013/04/28/rare-uses-of-a-controlflowexception/).
+Although it would be possible to rewrite the code discussed in that link to not use an exception, that would also involve making the code more complex, and having to write significantly more tests, than using an exception as a global 'goto'.

 ## Further reading